BLimmie/Scheduler/README.md

-# Scheduler
+# Four-Year Planner

-By Christopher Alsheikh, Xia Hedi, Brian Lim, Justin Nilsen, and Ty Still
+**By Christopher Alsheikh, Xia Hedi, Brian Lim, Justin Nilsen, and Ty Still**

 This project is supposed to inform students if their 4 year schedule, based on units already taken, is valid.
 It will allow students a better idea of what classes they will take when, and possibly advise them on if a class is likely to be held in a given quarter.